 “… we declare, say, determine and pronounce that for every human creature it is necessary for salvation to be subject to the authority of the Roman pontiff.” — Unam Sanctum, Pope Boniface VIII (1302)

 The term hu-man, in it’s latin origin and in man’s law, means belonging to man.
 It is said that the New World Translation of 1984, in some aspects, is more adherent to legalese [the king’s language; the terms of art that controls us].
 In Psalm 49:2 most Bibles say “Both low and high…”, but in the NWT it says “YOU sons of humankind as well as YOU sons of man…” To be hu-man means to be of/belonging to man’s “system of things” and not God.
-This is because you must take on and act in agency through a government issued [G.I., disposable government property] legal title/entity.
-It is a lower status to be a creation of man [human creature].
+It is to be worldly.
+This is because you must take on and act in agency through a government issued [G.I., disposable government property] legal entity [person] that requires allegiance [submission] to man’s law above God’s.
+It is a lower heretical status to be a creation of man [human creature].
 Satan’s world has manipulated us into adhering to these terms.
-It is not good to be “human”.
+It is not good to be “human.”
 We should be just “man”; a pure product of God without any additions [citizenship, legal identity, legal surname, etc].

 The Roman Pontiff proclaims sovereignty over “every human creature”.
 This has not been recanted and has been repeated several times since 1302.
 Pope Boniface VIII intentionally chose the term “human creatures” instead of “man”.
 I believe it is because the Roman Pontiff knows he does not have control over the pure man, but the man that volunteers to be part of ‘the world’ [a per-son, citizen, subject of secular nations/”the system of things”].